-As all custom builders will know, the PSU choice is critical to the stability of the build.
-There are lots of manufactures out there and many of them will over-claim the output, have shady voltage stability and questionable reliability.
-On this occasion the OCZ ZT Series 650W (part #OCZ-ZT650W) was chosen – modular design and 80 plus bronze certification as you would expect at this price range, and backed up with a 5 year warranty.
+As all custom builders know, the PSU choice is critical to the stability of the build.
+There are lots of manufacturers out there and many of them will over-claim the output, have shady voltage stability and questionable reliability.
+On this occasion the OCZ ZT Series 650W (part #OCZ-ZT650W) was chosen - modular design and 80 plus bronze certification as you would expect at this price range, and backed up with a 5 year warranty.

 Unless space is a particular constraint I prefer the Midi Tower chassis size.
 As a regular builder of Zalman cases both past and present I opted for the Z9, which is packed with many features you would often expect from a more expensive chassis.